The Difference Between a Principal Actor and a Background Actor

 A lot goes into taking a production from script to screen.
-We've introduced you to the production crew members you should know, now it's time to dive in to the performers who work in front of the camera.
-Whether you want to become a Hollywood A-Lister or just want to get on set, here's what you should know about principal and Background Actors.
+We’ve introduced you to the production crew members you should know, now it’s time to dive in to the performers who work in front of the camera.
+Whether you want to become a Hollywood A-Lister or just want to get on set, here are the differences between a principal actor and a Background Actor.

 Generally, a principal actor is someone with a speaking role on camera.
 This classification can mean different things depending on the type of production (commercials have different rules than movies and TV shows) or the contract an actor is working under.
 There are cases when an actor does not speak on camera, but is considered a principal performer, often when the role requires a certain level of acting.

 While Central Casting does not typically cast principal roles, we do cast Stand-Ins who work closely with actors behind the scenes.
 A Stand-In takes the place of principal actors for rehearsals, camera blocking, and lighting set-ups.
 You can find out more about what Stand-Ins do and how to be cast as one in our article, What is a Stand-In?

 Background Actors perform in a non-speaking role and help bring life to all kinds of productions.
 Without Background Actors, there’d be no patients in New Amsterdam, All American’s football teams would play to empty stadiums, and Viola Davis would present cases to empty court rooms in How to Get Away with Murder.

 On set, Background Actors are given direction by Assistant Directors who tell them where and when to move in a scene.
 While filming, background may cross in front of the camera, pantomime a conversation with another Background Actor, or even interact with the principal actors.

 It’s possible that a Background Actor can be given a line and upgraded to a principal actor while on set.
 This is done based on the discretion and needs of the production.
 As a Background Actor, you should never speak on camera unless instructed to by the Director or Assistant Director.